how do i grow Eggplant?

 Preparing and using

 Store your eggplant on the kitchen table if you’re not going to use them right away, but don’t store them in your refrigerator.
 Be mindful when handling your eggplant as they can bruise easily.
-Eggplants are great to use in stews, stir fry and for baking.
-They are also great if you're looking to reduce your meat consumption as they are very hearty.
+Eggplants are great to use in famous dishes such as eggplant parmesan, moussaka and ratatouille, or fry them up in a stirfry.
+They are also great if you're looking to reduce your meat consumption as they are very hearty and great on the grill.